infectiouswaste/infectiouswaste.github.io/_posts/2019-01-23-modern-parallel-computing-intro.md

 ---
 layout: post
 title: Modern Parallel Computing (Part 1) - A Bit of History
-description: A series post when I refresh my memory on GPU.
+description: A series post when I refresh my memory on the GPU.
 Loosely based on JDO's course material.
 lang: en
 ---